Blynk-Technologies/Blynk-MicroPython-Edgent/README.md

 ])
 ```

 There are many ways to program your device.
-We'll guide you through 2 most popular options:
+Here, we'll guide you through the two most popular options:

 - [ViperIDE for Web and Mobile](_extra/Workflow-ViperIDE.md)
 - [CLI using mpremote](_extra/Workflow-CLI.md)